Who can get Carer's Allowance

 Carer's Allowance can be claimed by more than one person in a household, such as a couple caring for each other.
 Carer's Allowance is not affected by any savings you may have.

 Caring at weekends only

 The 'caring week' runs from Sunday to Saturday.
-Therefore, you could still be entitled to Carer's Allowance if you provide at least 35 hours of care but only over weekends.
+You could be entitled to Carer's Allowance if you provide at least 35 hours of care but only over weekends.

-- you must have been present in Northern Ireland for at least 26 weeks in the 12 months prior to your date of claim
+- you must have been in Northern Ireland for at least two of the last three years before the date you claim

 - you must be in Northern Ireland when you make your claim